lwoodyiii/Azure-Exam-70-535/README.md

 - Design a messaging architecture;
 - determine when to use
   - Azure Storage Queues,
+  - Azure Service Bus,
+  - Azure Event Hubs,
+  - Azure Event Grid,
+  - Azure Relay,
+  - Azure Functions
+  - Azure Logic Apps
-  - Azure Service Bus, Azure Event Hubs, Azure Event Grid, Azure Relay, Azure Functions, and Azure Logic Apps; design a push notification strategy for Mobile Apps; design for performance and scale
+- design a push notification strategy for Mobile Apps
+- design for performance and scale
 ### Design for media service solutions
+- Define solutions using:
+  - Azure Media Services
+  - video indexer
+  - video API,
-Define solutions using Azure Media Services, video indexer, video API, computer vision API, preview, and other media related services; design solutions that use file-based encoding or Azure Media Analytics
+  - computer vision API,
+  - preview, and other media related services
+- design solutions that use file-based encoding or Azure Media Analytics
 ## Design for Operations (10-15%)